- About Us

 Philippines: Pirates/Militants in the southern Philippines conduct attacks on vessels in/off Sibutu passage / off Sibutu island / Tawi Tawi / Sulu sea / Celebes sea / off eastern Sabah.
 They attacked tugs/barges/ fishing vessels/yachts/merchant ships to rob and kidnap crews for ransom.

 These kidnappings by militants have stopped ( for merchant ships ) since March 2017.
-In 2018 there were two incidents where crews were kidnapped off Sabah and two in 2019 where small vessels like tugs and fishing boats were targeted.
+In 2018 there were two incidents where crews were kidnapped off Sabah and two in 2019 and one in 2020 where smaller vessels like tugs and fishing boats were targeted.
 These kidnappers are believed to be affiliated to the ASG.

 Vessels are advised to take precautionary measures and maintain strict anti-piracy watch and measures.
 Vessels transiting these waters should refer to the Sabah Notice to Mariners NTM 14 of 2017 on the Ship Reporting System.
 Vessels are also urged to monitor the IMB PRC Warnings on potential incidents locations/ targets issued by the Philippines Intel/ Malaysian Intel.